RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-05-be-awesome-tackle-big-league-problems-at-windycityrails.markdown

 * You have already built a successful Rails app.
 Now that you're "done", you know you can make it better, but you're not sure how.
 You want to take your skills to the next level.

-* You recently graduated from [Dev Bootcamp](http://devbootcamp.com), [Starter League](http://thestarterleague.com), or another school.
+* You recently graduated from [Dev Bootcamp](http://devbootcamp.com), [Starter League](http://thestarterleague.com), [Mobile Makers](http://www.mobilemakers.co/) or another school.
 You're ready to meet and interact with your next generation of mentors.

 * You are no longer a beginner.
 You have seen _advanced_ developers in action, and you are determined to get there yourself.